kekekekkek/SvenDPP/README.md

 This plugin is not the `final version`, it is not `multifunctional` and has `many problems` including game crashes.
 This is only a test plugin at the moment.<br><br>
 This plugin is so called because it uses the `DPP` (`Discord Plus Plus`) library.<br>
 I will finalize this plugin when I have free time.<br><br>
-You can add additional features to this plugin, such as the use of `ChatGPT`
+You can add additional features to this plugin, such as the use of `ChatGPT`.

 # Installation
 Installing the plugin consists of several steps: